 Description

-Encoding corresponds to a set of energy eigenstates of a quantum-mechanical Hamiltonian.
+Code whose codespace corresponds to a set of energy eigenstates of a quantum-mechanical Hamiltonian i.e., a Hermitian operator whose expectation value measures the energy of its underlying physical system.
 The codespace is typically a set of low-energy eigenstates or ground states, but can include subspaces of arbitrarily high energy.
+Hamiltonians whose eigenstates are the canonical basis elements are called classical; otherwise, a Hamiltonian is called quantum.

-For block quantum codes, the Hamiltonian can be local, i.e., consisting of operators acting on a number of subsystems that is independent of the total number of subsystems (e.g., QLDPC codes).
-When the physical space is endowed with a geometry, the Hamiltonian is typically geometrically local, consisting of operators acting on subsystems that occupy a region whose size is independent of the number of subsystems (e.g., topological codes).
+For block quantum codes, the code Hamiltonian is typically written as a sum of terms, with each term acting on at most some number \(K\) of subsystems (i.e., being of weight at most \(K\)).
+When \(K\) is independent of the total number of subsystems (e.g., QLDPC codes), the Hamiltonian is called a \(K\)-body or \(K\)-local Hamiltonian.
+Otherwise, the Hamiltonian is called non-local.
+When the physical space is endowed with a geometry, the Hamiltonian is typically geometrically local, consisting of operators acting on subsystems that occupy a region whose size is independent of the number of subsystems.

-Ground states of infinite families geometrically local block-code Hamiltonians can sometimes be said to be a particular phase of (quantum) matter.
-A phase is a "region in some parameter space in which the ... states possess properties that can be distinguished from those in other phases" [1].
-For a large collection of similar subsystems, a phase is a region in some parameter space in which the thermal equilibrium states possess some properties in common that can be distinguished from those in other phases.
+Ground states of infinite families geometrically local block-code Hamiltonians on tesselations of Euclidean geometries are said to be in a particular phase of quantum matter, i.e., a region in some parameter space of Hamiltonians "in which [ground] states possess properties that can be distinguished from those in other phases" [1].
+For example, topological code Hamiltonians realize a particular phase called a topological phase.

 Protection

-- Tetron Majorana code — The tetron code forms the ground-state subspace of two Kitaev Majorana chain Hamiltonians.
+- Majorana box qubit— The tetron code forms the ground-state subspace of two Kitaev Majorana chain Hamiltonians.

 References